 Call your healthcare provider or the emergency department right away if you have any of the following symptoms after using Corifact:

 - pruritus (itching)

 - erythema (redness of the skin)

 - signs of a blood clot including pain, swelling, warmth, redness, or a lump in your legs or arms.

 - breakthrough bleeding and pain resulting from formation of antibodies against Corifact.

-Because Corifact is made from human blood, it may carry a risk of transmitting infectious agents, e.g., viruses, and, theoretically, the Creutzfeldt-Jakob (CJD) agent.
+Because Corifact is made from human blood, it may carry a risk of transmitting infectious agents, e.g., viruses, the variant Creutzfeldt-Jakob disease (vCJD) agent and, theoretically, the Creutzfeldt-Jakob (CJD) agent.

 These are not all the possible side effects of Corifact.

 Tell your healthcare provider about any side effect that bothers you or that does not go away.
 You can also report side effects to the FDA at 1-800-FDA-1088.

 Medicines are sometimes prescribed for purposes other than those listed here.
 Do not use Corifact for a condition for which it is not prescribed.
 Do not share Corifact with other people, even if they have the same symptoms that you have.